tonebase/tonebase-interviews-fs-fe/README.md

 ---

 That's it!
-Now it's your time -- feel free to ask me any questions you may have and we'd love to answer to the best of our abilities.
+Now it's your time -- feel free to ask any questions you may have and we'd love to answer to the best of our abilities.
 Thank you so much for taking the time to do this quick interview - we can't wait to see your answers and see if there's a way for us to work together!

 At tonebase we truly believe in the following principles: